-As a cat friendly care giver you want to ensure your cat is safe when traveling with you, as well as alleviate his fear and prevent stress, if possible.
-While you might only transport your cat when you go to the veterinarian’s office, when you go on vacation, or when you move, you want to be prepared so traveling goes as smoothly as possible.
+As a cat friendly caregiver you want to ensure your cat is safe when traveling with you.
+You also want to relieve his fear and prevent stress, if possible.
+While you might only travel occasionally, you want to be prepared so traveling goes as smoothly as possible.
 Here are some tips to make trips a positive experience for you and your cat:

 1. Make Your Cat’s Carrier a “Home Away From Home”

 Many people keep the carrier in the basement or garage, and only get it out right before a trip to the veterinarian.
-So your cat probably does not like the carrier or feel that he is in a safe or preferred place.
-Instead, make the carrier a part of your home environment so your cat sees it as a safe place and learns to associate the carrier with positive experiences before he has to be transported in it.
+So your cat probably does not like the carrier or feel that it is in a safe or preferred place.
+Instead, make the carrier a part of your home environment.
+This way your cat sees it as a safe place and learns to associate positive experiences with the carrier before being transported in it.
 Here are some ways to help your cat become more comfortable with the carrier:

 - Place treats, catnip, or toys inside the carrier to encourage your cat to enter it at home.
 Often, you will first see that treats are removed from the carrier during the night.

-- While you’re acclimating your cat to the carrier, don’t coax him to go in.
-When you do that, your cat may get suspicious.
+- While your cat adjusts to the carrier, don’t coax him to go in – your cat may get suspicious.

-- You can also use a synthetic feline pheromone spray or wipe in the carrier routinely, which may minimize anxiety associated with the carrier.
+- You can also use a synthetic feline pheromone spray or wipe in the carrier, which may minimize anxiety associated with the carrier.

 - It may take days or weeks before your cat starts to trust the carrier.
 Remain calm, patient, and reward desired behaviors.